Delivering Milo

-Delivering Milo is a 2001 film written by David Hubbard and directed by Nick Castle.
+Delivering Milo is a 2001 American fantasy comedy film written by David Hubbard and directed by Nick Castle.
 Anton Yelchin stars as Milo, while Bridget Fonda and Campbell Scott play his parents.
 Albert Finney stars as Elmore Dahl, a guardian angel sent to convince a soul that life on Earth is worth living.

 Plot

 Elizabeth and Kevin live in NYC in the loft above his glassblowing studio and are expecting their first child.
 Believing she has gone into labor, they hurry to the hospital.
-But, once there, the obstretician tells her she was having Braxton Hicks contractions.
+But, once there, the obstetrician tells her she was having Braxton Hicks contractions.

 The reality is that in the world from which babies come, Milo is too scared to leave the comfortable place where he has lived.
+He looks about 11 years old in this place despite not being born yet.
 Since babies must be born in order, no other babies will be born until he changes his mind.
-The people in charge give the job of educating Milo to Elmore, who is in a kind of limbo until he proves he is worthy of Heaven.
+The people in charge have no idea what to do as no baby has ever refused.
+An old man named Elmore volunteers to show Milo that life is worth it.
+Elmore is trapped in a sort of limbo until he is determined worthy of Heaven, though he would much rather be back on Earth as he finds limbo to be very boring.

-Elmore bargains with the powers that be.
+Seeing a chance, Elmore bargains with the powers that be.
 He must get Milo to say he wants to be born in exchange for more time on Earth.
-To convince Milo to accompany him, they let the cards decide, and Elmore is triumphant.
+To convince Milo to accompany him, he takes advantage of the boy's love of cards games and tricks.
+They let the cards decide, and Elmore is triumphant.

 Elizabeth calls her mom, updating her.
 She mentions she saw a man who looked like her father who'd abandoned them years ago.

-Elmore and Milo go out the door which normally serves only as an entrance.
+Elmore and Milo exit through a door which normally serves only as an entrance.
 Outside is the energetic and terrifying New York City.
 Elmore loves it, but Milo doesn't want to be in this scary place.